mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Tango REST [@tangorest2015] is a RESTful interface for TANGO.
 The goal of this project was to expose a subset of TANGO APIs over a HTTP protocol.
 Tango REST acts as a proxy between *device servers* and a RESTful client, which may run in e.g. a web browser.
 The system may be configured to **authenticate users against an LDAP database**.
 The project also includes a mobile application for Android devices, which provides a Jive-like functionality using Tango REST server.
-Since this application is a native Java application, it is out of scope of this discussion.
+Since this application is a native Java application and cannot run in a web browser, it is out of scope of this discussion.

 **Technological aspects.**
 Tango REST is implemented as a Java EE servlet.
 It can be deployed on any